Starflight: Development

 Starflight was developed by Binary Systems, a five-man team consisting of Rod McConnell, Greg Johnson (lead designer), Alec Kercso (programming), Tim C. Lee (graphics and programming), and Bob Gonsalves (sound).
 Then-vice president of Electronic Arts Joe Ybarra was also closely involved as producer.
 The original idea for making a video game was conceived by McConnell and Ybarra in 1983.
 McConnell hired colleague Dave Boulton, who had an idea for using fractals to generate an endless virtual universe, along with Kercso, Gonsalves, Lee, and Johnson, all of whom were first time game designers.
 Boulton quit the project early on in development, saying it was too ambitious, with Lee replacing him.

-The team coded the game mostly in Forth with a few key routines written in x86 assembler.
-Forth was chosen since it is easier to use than assembler and more compact.
+The team coded the game mostly in Forth with a few key routines written in x86 assembly.
+Forth was chosen since it is easier to use than assembly and more compact.
 This was important because the game had to fit into 128 KB of RAM.

 It took "fifteen man-years" and three actual years to develop the game.
-In a 2006 interview, lead designer Johnson said, "I had never really designed a game before ...
-It's funny looking back on it now—just by happenstance I ended up creating a very open ended system where players could go anywhere and do whatever and a story sort of unfolded."
-Ybarra stated that the game was almost cancelled more than once, and came out about a year behind schedule.
+In a 2006 interview, lead designer Johnson said: "I had never really designed a game before ...
+It's funny looking back on it now—just by happenstance I ended up creating a very open ended system where players could go anywhere and do whatever and a story sort of unfolded".
+Ybarra said that the game was almost cancelled more than once, and came out about a year behind schedule.
 Johnson was guided by his friend and office-mate Paul Reiche III, the designer of Archon, during a period where Reiche was "supposed to be working on Mail Order Monsters".
 Reiche advised Johnson to draft a "story network" that would highlight all the most important points of the story and list the in-game objects necessary to advance from one to the next.
 The designers rewrote the script multiple times.
 The group designed what they called a "fractal generator", which took six man-years to develop and allowed them to increase the number of planets in the game from 50 to 800.
 The game was one of the earliest to use procedurally-generated content for planets and everything on them.
 The techniques used created a type of roguelike environment on each planet, with the contents randomly distributed.
 The story network was also one of the earliest examples of a sandbox game design.
 They created a separate ecosystem generator over the course of two man-years of work.
 The alien names were created by randomly combining syllables until they had names they liked, and their code for simulating communications was rewritten four times before completion.